 In actual VPF, the TAUD clock has some delay at initialization and it may be the same as the actual chip (not ideal as spec, high value immediately when start TAUD).

 For workaround, we prepared a unit delay block at the output of MILS TAUD block.
-By applied this method, waveform of MILS and SPILS are the same, except the first step value we not sure (currently the initial value of unit delay is 0)
+By applied this method, waveform of MILS and vHILS are the same, except the first step value we not sure (currently the initial value of unit delay is 0)

 TAUD MILS for Triangle PWM Output is not supported.